+(f) Enron may, in its sole discretion, with or without notice to the Broker, Participant, or Counterparty, but acting in a commercially reasonable manner, temporarily or permanently cease to provide the Website or suspend, terminate or restrict Broker's access to and utilization of the Website; provided, however, Enron shall not be entitled to use, as the basis for any such termination or suspension of Broker’s rights, the fact that Broker is not permitted to execute voice transactions with the trading affiliates of Enron.
+If:

+(i) (A) Enron permanently terminates Broker's access to the Website at a time when Broker is in default under this Agreement, (B) Enron permanently ceases to provide the Website or (C) a suspension of Broker's access rights has been put in place by Enron, acting in a commercially reasonable manner, as a result of one or more Executions by Broker, Enron may, at its option, terminate this Agreement in full, thereby terminating Broker’s rights of access to and use rights for the Website or, alternatively, continue to allow Broker to have "view only" rights to the Website, in which event no pro rata refund of the Access Fee shall be due and payable to Broker; OR

-(f) Enron may, in its sole discretion, with or without notice to the Broker, Participant, or Counterparty, but acting in a commercially reasonable manner, temporarily or permanently cease to provide the Website or suspend, terminate or restrict Broker's access to and utilization of the Website.
-If (i) Enron permanently terminates Broker's access to the Website at a time when Broker is not in default under the Agreement, (ii) Enron permanently ceases to provide the Website, or (iii) Broker terminates this Agreement because of (A) a default by Enron hereunder, or (B) a material change in the markets covered by the Website, or (C) an inability by Broker to access the area of the Website reserved for the submittal of Executions for a period of three (3) consecutive business days (other than as a result of Broker's own actions or fault), Enron will refund a pro rata portion of the Access Fee provided for in the Fee Agreement (to the extent that any portion of the Access Fee already paid to Enron is for a period extending beyond the termination date of this Agreement), in which event, this Agreement shall be deemed to be terminated in all respects.
-If a suspension of Broker's access rights has been put in place by Enron, acting in a commercially reasonable manner, as a result of one or more Executions by Broker, Enron may terminate this Agreement as provided for in the immediately preceding sentence or, alternatively, continue to allow Broker to have "view only" rights to the Website, in which event no pro rata refund of the Access Fee shall be due and payable to Broker.
+(ii) (A) Enron permanently terminates Broker’s access to the Website at a time when Broker is not in default under this Agreement or (B) Broker has a right to terminate this Agreement because of (1) a default by Enron hereunder, or (2) a material change in the markets covered by the Website, or (3) an inability by Broker to access the area of the Website reserved for the submittal of Executions for a period of three (3) consecutive business days (other than as a result of Broker's own actions or fault), Broker shall have the option of terminating this Agreement, in which event Enron will refund a pro rata portion of the Access Fee provided for in the Fee Agreement (to the extent that any portion of the Access Fee already paid to Enron is for a period extending beyond the termination date of this Agreement) or waiving any of the foregoing items and maintaining this Agreement in effect.
+If Broker chooses the latter option, the access rights granted to Broker for the Website shall be limited to “view only” and Broker shall not be entitled to a pro rata distribution of the Access Fee.

 (g) Broker shall supply Enron with all information (other than confidential information) reasonably requested by Enron concerning Broker, Participants and Counterparties and their access to and utilization of the Website (including, without limitation, the ISP addresses from which Broker will access the Website).
 Broker acknowledges that Enron may monitor its access to and utilization of the Website for Enron’s own purposes, and not for the benefit of Broker or any Participant or Counterparty, and that the resultant information may be utilized by Enron for any lawful purpose without any obligation to Broker or any Participant or Counterparty.

-(h) Neither the execution of nor performance under this Agreement by roker violates any law, rule, regulation or order, or any agreement, document or instrument, binding on or applicable to Broker.
+(h) Neither the execution of nor performance under this Agreement by Broker violates any law, rule, regulation or order, or any agreement, document or instrument, binding on or applicable to Broker.
 Broker shall comply with any and all laws, rules, regulations or orders applicable to Broker, Broker’s access to and use of the Website and Broker’s activities with respect to Participants and Counterparties.
 Broker possesses all approvals, or qualifies for applicable exemptions from the requirements to obtain approvals, under all laws and regulations applicable to Broker’s activities using the Website that are authorized by this Agreement.